adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

     1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/Batch-Processing-Pipeline-using-DataFlow.git

-    2. Create a Storage Bucket in asia-east1.
+    2. Create a Storage Bucket in asia-east1 by the name batch-pipeline-testing and two sub folders Temp and Stage.

     3. Copy the data file in the cloud Bucket using the below command cd Batch-Processing-Pipeline-using-DataFlow/data